plantain-00/schema-based-json-editor/README.md

-disableCollapse | boolean? | if true, the collapse button will be hidden noSelect2 | boolean? | if true, use `select` rather than `select2-component` minItemCountIfNeedFilter | number? | default `6`(if item count > `6`, filter is visible, otherwise hidden), so if `0`, filter always visible, if `Infinity`, filter always hidden
+disableCollapse | boolean? | if true, the collapse button will be hidden noSelect2 | boolean? | if true, use `select` rather than `select2-component` minItemCountIfNeedFilter | number? | default `6`(if item count > `6`, filter is visible, otherwise hidden), so if `0`, filter always visible, if `Infinity`, filter always hidden monacoEditor | object? | the `monacoEditor` library object if you want to edit code with it

 ## improve current theme